ptdecker/cbasics/README.md

 1-16 - longestline.c:        Print arbitrarily long lines
 1-17 - longlines.c:          Prints lines longer than 80 characters
 1-18 - cleantrailsnblanks.c: Cleans out trailing blanks and tabs.
 Eliminates blank lines.
+1-19 - reverse.c:            Reverses all input one line at a time

 ##Extras

-makebigline.c:  Outputs a 3001 character text line testupcase.c:   Tests a technique to convert uppercase ASCII letters to lowercase
+makebigline.c: Outputs a 3001 character text line testupcase.c:  Tests a technique to convert uppercase ASCII letters to lowercase saveasascii.c: Strips input of everything except regular values size.c:        Counts the number of characters in the input

 ##Test Files